technmsg/blog/v2/content/alex.md

 I'm Alex.

 I'm pretty easy to find on the Internet, but I'm most active on [Twitter](https://twitter.com/technmsg) and [Flickr](http://flickr.com/photos/techmsg/).
-Every once in a walk I give a [public talk](/v2/talks.html).
+Every once in a while I give a [public talk](/v2/talks.html).